 Many of the familiar doctrines and practices of today's evangelical communities bear NO resemblance to the early first-Century Faith of Yahushua.
 The Scriptures are clear, however.
 In order to truly follow in the footsteps of Yahushua Messiah, to enter in with Him, we must come out from among the Doctrines and Commandments of Men, and from the pagan religious practices, and embrace only the Living Word of Messiah, and the written Word of the Scriptures.

-In order to follow Yahuweh fully, the Bride-Company are now removing the abominations.
-They are now separating themselves from the doctrines and practices of the Foolish Virgins, and are coming out from among them.
-They are preparing themselves for the soon-to-come firstfruits harvest!
+In order to follow Yahuweh fully, the Bride-Company are now removing the idolatries and abominations from their life and practice.
+They are now separating themselves from the man-made doctrines and pagan religious practices of the Foolish Virgins, and are coming out from among them.
+They are preparing themselves for the soon-coming firstfruits harvest!

 Let us now learn of the firstfruits harvest, the ascension of the Bride-company, as we look at Joshua and Caleb at Gilgal.